Veha0001/DemodAPK/README.md

-# DemoAPK
+# DemodAPK

-DemoAPk is a tool for modifying and editing the APK package name that has been decoded by [APKEditor](https://github.com/REAndroid/APKEditor) and includes a patcher for editing binary files.
+DemodAPk is a tool for modifying and editing the APK package name that has been decoded by [APKEditor](https://github.com/REAndroid/APKEditor) and includes a patcher for editing binary files.

 ## Overview